-- Graduates of Bachelor (S1) preferably Statistical, Information, Forestry, Conservation, or environmental science Graduates; - 2 years' experience - Experience in preparing an in-depth analysis and prepare a presentation that will be used as a guideline; - Experience in researching with Government and Non-Government Organization/Institution; - Experience in developing baseline study - Proven working experience as a data analyst or business data analyst;
+- Bachelor (S1) degree in Statistic, Information science, Forestry, Conservation, or environmental science; - 4 years' experience in in the issue of forestry, conservation, social study, environmental and wildlife management and combined working experience in the followings: - Experience in preparing an in-depth analysis and prepare a presentation that will be used as a guideline; - Experience in researching with Government and Non-Government Organization/Institution; - Experience in developing baseline study - Proven working experience as a data analyst or business data analyst;

-- Technical expertise regarding quantitative and qualitative data gatherings. - Strong knowledge of and experience with prepare reports and paperwork. - Strong analytical skills with the ability to collect, organize, analyze, and disseminate significant amounts of information with attention to detail and accuracy. - Have a high spirit in testing and validating models to make accurate and consistent models.
+- Technical expertise regarding quantitative and qualitative data gatherings. - Strong knowledge of and experience with prepare reports and paperwork. - Strong analytical skills with the ability to collect, organize, analyze, and disseminate significant amounts of information with attention to detail and accuracy.
+Have a high spirit in testing and validating models to make accurate and consistent models.